jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

 10k 1:1 Mixture of Raji and Jurkat Cells Multiplexed
 ====================================================

-Dataset: 10k 1:1 Mixture of Raji and Jurkat Cells Multiplexed, 2 CMOs
+**Dataset**: 10k 1:1 Mixture of Raji and Jurkat Cells Multiplexed, 2 CMOs

 The detailed description of this dataset can be found `here`_.